filamentgroup/fixed-sticky/README.md

     $( '#my-element' ).fixedsticky();

+*Note: if you’re going to use non-zero values for `top` or `bottom`, fixed-sticky is victim to a cross-browser incompatibility with jQuery’s `css` method (namely, IE8- doesn’t normalize non-pixel values to pixels).
+Use pixels (or `0`) for best cross-browser compatibility.*

 ## Demos
 * For a fixed-sticky demo, open [`demo.html`](http://filamentgroup.github.com/fixed-sticky/demos/demo.html).
 * For a pure native position: sticky test, open [`demo-control.html`](http://filamentgroup.github.com/fixed-sticky/demos/demo-control.html).